jottemka/eda_neuefische/README.md

 ### When to buy?

-We recommend buying in February and to avoid buying in April:
+We recommend buying in February and to avoid buying in April.

 ![alt text](images/seasonality_year.png)

-We also recommend buying in the middle of the month and to avoid buying in the beginning of the month:
+We also recommend buying in the middle of the month and to avoid buying in the beginning.

 ![alt text](images/seasonality_month.png)